rrovetto/Ontology-Development-Guidelines/Definitions of Ontology.md

 # Catalog of 'ontology' definitions
 ## About
 [A living catalog of definitions of 'ontology' and cognates can be viewed at this website link](https://tinyurl.com/mtae3d8s).

 ## Support & Status
+Available for (purchase at this link(https://tinyurl.com/32bxkee4).
+As a presently unfunded project, financial support is needed to sustain development.
 If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
-As a presently unfunded project, financial support is needed to sustain development.

 ## Sample Images
 ![Screen capture 1](https://github.com/rrovetto/Ontology-Development-Guidelines/blob/master/images/ScreenCapture_CatalogOntoDefinitions_1b.JPG?raw=true)
 ![Screen capture 2](https://github.com/rrovetto/Ontology-Development-Guidelines/blob/master/images/ScreenCapture_CatalogOntoDefinitions_2b.JPG?raw=true)